You need it for agreements, reminders, sending files, meeting with colleagues, and so much more. Email.

 #1 Disseminate Product Updates to Partners

 Partner selling is a reality of today’s hyper-connected business world but most companies don’t have the time and budget to build real integrations to synchronize their product catalogs.
-A survey of our largest customers found that over 90% of large companies are distributing product catalogs using emailed spreadsheets that they must extract manually and send personally – a huge time commitment when you scale to large numbers of partners.
+A survey of our largest customers found that over 90% are distributing product catalogs using emailed spreadsheets that they must extract manually and send personally.
+That’s a huge time commitment when you scale to large numbers of partners.

 Here’s how to solve this problem for free: